php-cuong/docker-magento2-lamp/README.md

 	- php bin/magento cache:flush
 	- php bin/magento cache:clean

-Step 4: Test and see the results
+### Step 4: Test and see the results

-## Thank for your watching!, I hope this video will save your time.
-Don't forget to subscribe my channel for getting the newest videos.

-## Please do not hesitate to contact me if you need me to join your Magento project.
+## Do not hesitate to contact me if you need me to join your Magento project.
 My rate is $25/hour in Magento 1 and $30/hour in Magento 2.